What Is Macular Degeneration?

 Your vision is your gateway to the world.
 Good vision lets you live an active and independent life, even in your advanced years.
 Regardless of your age, get your eyes checked regularly, and all the more frequently if you have a family history of AMD or other risk factors.

-To schedule your eye exam with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang, contact Issaquah Eyeworks in Issaquah today.
+To schedule your eye exam with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang, contact Issaquah Eyeworks in Issaquah today.

 What percentage of the population has macular degeneration?

 An estimated 8.7% of the global population has macular degeneration.
 This number is expected to increase from the current 196 million people affected to 288 million by 2040.